The Hawks may benefit from adding a free agent who can post up

 Alex Len — 0.9 post-ups per game, 0.86 PPP

-Wilson Chandler —0.8 post-ups per game: 1.00 PPP
+Wilson Chandler —0.8 post-ups per game, 1.00 PPP

 DunkWire, Aaron Gordon, Alex Len, Brook Lopez, David West, Enes Kanter, Greg Monroe, Jeff Green, Julius Randle, Jusuf Nurkic, Michael Beasley, Montrezl Harrell, Wilson Chandler, Atlanta Hawks